-Former Vice President Joe Biden appears poised to secure the needed Electoral College votes to win the White House, which will immediately put the spotlight on his agenda for next year, including energy issues and development on public lands.
+Former Vice President Joe Biden seems on track to obtain the necessary Electoral College votes to secure the presidency, bringing immediate attention to his agenda for the upcoming year, particularly concerning energy matters and public lands development.

 Biden’s climate plan on his campaign website states the goal is “banning new oil and gas permitting on public lands and waters” and in the final debate with President Trump, he stated there would be “no fracking or oil on federal lands.”

-Previously, Biden has declared there would be no fracking and no role for oil and natural gas and other fossil fuels in his administration on several occasions, but his campaign walked backed those statements.
-His running mate, Kamala Harris (D-Calif.) said during her own presidential run last year that there is “no question” she would ban fracking.
+Biden had previously stated multiple times that there would be no fracking and no role for oil and gas, or other fossil fuels in his administration, but his campaign later revised those statements.
+Similarly, his running mate, Kamala Harris (D-Calif.), asserted during her own presidential campaign last year that she would unequivocally ban fracking.

-It is likely Biden will be pressured by left-leaning environmental activist groups to honor his pledge during the campaign to ban fracking on public lands if he’s going to count on their continued, but reluctant, support.
-Western Wire has previously reported that these groups are angling for influence in Biden’s administration and praised his comments that he would “transition from the oil industry.”
+Biden may face pressure from environmental activist groups on the left to fulfill his campaign promise of banning fracking on public lands if he expects to maintain their somewhat hesitant support.
+Western Wire has previously noted that these groups are seeking to wield influence in Biden’s administration and have commended his remarks about transitioning away from the oil industry.

-According to a study from the New Mexico Oil & Gas Association, a proposed fracking ban on public lands could deliver an economic and budgetary deathblow to the state.
-It would cut nearly 50 percent of oil and natural gas production and cost 62,000 jobs and $1 billion in economic activity.
+A study conducted by the New Mexico Oil & Gas Association indicates that implementing a proposed fracking ban on public lands could have devastating economic consequences for the state.
+The ban is projected to result in a nearly 50 percent reduction in oil and natural gas production, leading to the loss of 62,000 jobs and $1 billion in economic activity.

 “We are committed to doing our part to reduce emissions and protect the environment, but we cannot slap millions of Americans with proposals that destroy jobs and ravage communities.
 Any serious energy proposal must recognize the fact that oil and gas will continue to play a major role in meeting our basic daily energy needs well into the future,” Flynn said.

-A ban would also shave off $3 billion in tax revenue to the state’s general fund, or nearly 40% of the total budget.
-Education funding would be hit especially hard as a ban would take $1.4 billion in funding.
-Earlier this year, Western Wire reported the major contributions oil and natural gas production makes to the state’s education and infrastructure budgets.
+A ban would result in a reduction of $3 billion in tax revenue to the state’s general fund, representing nearly 40% of the total budget.
+Education funding would be significantly impacted, with a loss of $1.4 billion in funding.
+Western Wire previously highlighted the substantial contributions made by oil and natural gas production to the state’s education and infrastructure budgets earlier this year.

-Peggy Muller-Aragón, a top member of the Albuquerque Board of Education, said that funding from development on public lands is vital for students.
+Peggy Muller-Aragón, a prominent member of the Albuquerque Board of Education, emphasized the critical importance of funding derived from development activities on public lands for students.

 “This past fiscal year, oil and natural gas contributed approximately $3 billion dollars to our economy with a whopping one-third of that going to educate our future generation.
 How can anyone say fracking hurts our state when it helps provide funding for students’ education, which is priceless,” Muller-Aragón said.
 “I have always believed education is the great equalizer, and New Mexico students are entitled to such an equalizer.”